 2. Supply your own materials

 More often than not, when hiring a builder they will charge you slightly extra for the materials used so they can pay their supplier and make a profit.
-Going directly to a supplier can help you save money as they will be able to offer you trade prices.
+Going directly to a supplier can help you save money for a house.

 Essex Trade Windows is just one example of a company that supplies custom-made windows and doors.
 Simply find a supplier in your local area and then find a tradesman that can carry out any building work you need to be done with your own materials.